Italian submarine Enrico Tazzoli (1935)

 Enrico Tazzoli was one of three Calvi-class submarines built for the Regia Marina (Royal Italian Navy) during the 1930s.
 Completed in 1936, she played a minor role in the Spanish Civil War of 1936–1939 supporting the Spanish Nationalists.
 She operated in the Atlantic during the Second World War and was second only to the submarine Leonardo da Vinci as the highest scoring Italian submarine of the conflict.
 Enrico Tazzoli was converted in 1943 to be a submarine transport for blockade-running between Europe and the Far East.
 She was lost on her first voyage in this role.
+She had been pronounced missing on 17 May after loss of contact.
+Her loss has never been definitively explained.

 Design and description

 The Calvi class was an improved and enlarged version of the preceding Balilla-class submarine cruisers.
 They displaced 1525 LT surfaced and 2028 LT submerged.
 The submarines were 84.3 m long, had a beam of 7.7 m and a draft of 5.2 m.
 They had an operational diving depth of 90 m.
 Their crew numbered 77 officers and enlisted men.

 For surface running, the boats were powered by two 2200 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 900 hp electric motor.
 They could reach 16.8 kn on the surface and 7.4 kn underwater.
 On the surface, the Calvi class had a range of 11400 nmi at 8 kn; submerged, they had a range of 120 nmi at 3 kn.

 The boats were armed with eight 53.3 cm torpedo tubes, four each in the bow and in the stern for which they carried a total of 16 torpedoes.
 They were also armed with a pair of 120 mm deck guns, one each fore and aft of the conning tower, for combat on the surface.
 Their anti-aircraft armament consisted of two twin-gun mounts for 13.2 mm machine guns.